 Our milk donors are healthy, lactating individuals with a surplus of milk that is not needed for their own baby.

 Donors must be able to donate at least 100 ounces of milk for their first donation.
 There is no minimum for bereaved donors (those donating after a loss).

 Certain medications and supplements, including some vitamins, may be appropriate for you and your baby, but may not meet the HMBANA milk donation standards.
 Moderate caffeine use is acceptable (approximately 3 servings per day).
 Use of any tobacco and marijuana products is not approved for milk donation.
-For questions about specific medications, give us a call.
+For questions, give us a call.

 Medications accepted for milk donation include: